-Approximately 307 students are enrolled in Montclair State University’s three CACREP-accredited counseling programs: Addictions Counseling, Clinical Mental Health Counseling and School Counseling.
-Our courses are taught by twelve full-time faculty members and accommodate both part-time and full-time students.
+Approximately 431 students are enrolled in Montclair State University’s three CACREP-accredited counseling programs: Addictions Counseling, Clinical Mental Health Counseling and School Counseling.
+Our courses are taught by eleven full-time faculty members and accommodate both part-time and full-time students.

 The Addictions Counseling program was first accredited by CACREP in July 2017.
-Currently, there are 15 students matriculating in this program and four who graduated last year.
-Nearly 99% of students in the Addictions Counseling program graduate within the university’s 7-year timeframe.
-These students likewise have a high pass rate on licensing examinations (nearly 100%) and all are employed upon graduation in the field.
+Currently, there are 36 students matriculating in this program and six who graduated last year.
+Nearly 95% of students in the Addictions Counseling program graduate within the university’s 7-year timeframe.
+Nearly 100% of graduates are employed in the field.

-There are 125 students currently enrolled in our Clinical Mental Health Counseling program with approximately 28 graduating in the last year.
+There are 175 students currently enrolled in our Clinical Mental Health Counseling program with 27 graduating in the last year.
 Students in our program tend to enjoy success, with nearly 99% graduating within the university’s 7-year timeframe.
 These students consistently achieve a high pass rate on licensing examinations and nearly 100% are employed upon graduation in a variety of positions in community mental health, clinical, hospital, treatment and other settings where counselors are employed.

 Our School Counseling program is comprised of 220 currently enrolled students.
 The program graduated 36 students last year, all of whom are eligible for New Jersey school counselor certification.
 As with other program areas, most students (99%) complete the program within the university-allotted timeframe.
 The job placement rate for school counseling students is approximately 95% upon graduation.